Geeksltd/Olive/docs/Services/Email.md

 }
 ```

-Olive exposes an interface under `Olive.Email` namespace, which enables you to implement email sending functionality.
-In order to send an email in your project using Olive, you must have an entity which implements this interface and you must have a database table having columns as per the properties in this interface.
-In the folowing code we have created a M# entity named `EmailMessage`:
+Olive exposes `IEmailMessage` interface under `Olive.Email` namespace, which enables you to implement email sending functionality.
+In order to send an email from your project using Olive, you must have an entity which implements this interface and you must have a database table having columns as per the properties in this interface.
+In the following code we have created an M# entity named `EmailMessage`:

 ```csharp
 using MSharp;